 I now see benefits from my own personal suffering as a means of Jesus developing my trust as he leads me through life trials via “faith practice.”

-Developed an understanding that “Seasons Change” – I Realized life has many seasons and if I’m suffering now, the season is temporary and I can pray for peace, rest and to try to find gratitude even in seasons of suffering.
+“Seasons Change” – Life has many seasons and if I’m suffering now, the season is temporary and I can pray for peace, rest and to try to find gratitude even in seasons of suffering.
 Understanding that everyone is operating in different seasons.
 Ecclesiastes 3:1 (KJV) To everything there is a season, and a time to every purpose under the heaven: 2 A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted; 3 A time to kill, and a time to heal; a time to break down, and a time to build up;4 A time to weep, and a time to laugh; a time to mourn, and a time to dance; 5 A time to cast away stones, and a time to gather stones together; a time to embrace, and a time to refrain from embracing; 6 A time to get, and a time to lose; a time to keep, and a time to cast away; 7 A time to rend, and a time to sew; a time to keep silence, and a time to speak; 8 A time to love, and a time to hate; a time of war, and a time of peace

-Developed an insight through Jesus’s teachings on how coveting leads to further “unnecessary suffering.”
+Coveting leads to further “unnecessary suffering.”
 Staying in a consistent momentum of wanting more can cause heaviness, discontent and lead people to sin.

 Exodus 20:17 (KJV) Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s.